Headhunters of Nagaland : Aoling Festival

 INR 32,500 from Dibrugarh to Dimapur.

 Please note that above cost is for a minimum group size of 6 people.
-The cost will go up slightly in case the number of participants are less than 6.
+The cost will go up to INR 40,000 in case the number of participants are less than 6.
 Please call us on 9999471927 for any questions.

 45 days before the tour - 10% cancellation charge